thecodercody/MyPokedex/README.md

+HOW TO USE:

+  Fork and clone repo.
+Do a "bower install" from the root directory, then open index.html in a browser and enjoy!

 # poké-test
 Single Page app Using Pokémon API.
 Please fork this repo, and create your app.
 When you are done, create a Pull Request.